 I was put on an LDL lowering drug which unfortunately had severe side effects causing significant swelling on the tops of my feet and much swelling in my lower legs.
-It also caused pain in both outer hips, the gluteal muscles, the thigh muscles and pain on the outside of my lower legs.
+It also caused major pain in both outer hips, the gluteal muscles, the thigh muscles and pain on the outside of my lower legs – to the point walking was very difficult.

 I was on this for six months and by month two, I could no longer do my multi-mile walks/hikes, hill and stair climbs.
 In another month, I had to use hiking poles just to walk inside my home due to extreme pain.